CalvinGregory/microUSV/README.md

 ```

 ### Arduino Nano
-The **PeripheralController.ino** sketch must be flashed onto the microUSV's Arduino Nano using the Arduino IDE or equivalent.
-The application requires the PololuQik library.
-The library can be found [here](https://github.com/pololu/qik-arduino) or in the Arduino IDE by searching "PololuQik" in the Library Manager.
+The **PeripheralController.ino** sketch must be flashed onto the microUSV's Arduino Nano using the [Arduino IDE](https://www.arduino.cc/en/main/software) or equivalent.
+The application depends on the PololuQik library.
+The library can be found [here](https://github.com/pololu/qik-arduino) or in the Arduino IDE itself by searching "PololuQik" in the Library Manager.

 ## Hardware Setup
 A host PC running CVSensorSimulator must be connected to an overhead webcam and a wifi network.
 Any number of microUSV's can be set up and connected to the same wifi network.